• Skip to main content

 • Applesauce - You can use ½ cup of mashed banana in place.
 But do keep in mind that your brownies will have a slight banana aftertaste.

-• Cashew butter - Feel free to use other nut butter in place like peanut or almond butter.
-To make this nut-free, use seed butter like tahini or sunflower seed butter in place.
+• Cashew butter - Feel free to use other nut butter in place, like peanut or almond butter.
+Use seed butter like tahini or sunflower seed butter in place to make this nut-free.

-• Coconut sugar - You can use other granulated sweetener like brown or white sugar.
+• Coconut sugar - You can use another granulated sweetener like brown or white sugar.

 • Cocoa powder - Both Dutch and natural-processed cocoa powder will work.
-A good quality cocoa powder does makes a difference, through.
-I am using either Ghiradelli cocoa or Cacao Barry Extra Brute.
+A good quality cocoa powder does make a difference, though.
+I am using either Ghiradelli Cocoa or Cacao Barry Extra Brute.

 ✔Helpful tips